WitheredKnights/badlionCrack/README.md

 BadLion Client needs a premium Minecraft account to be used and does not work without it but this crack made by []() (thats me) that does not require a premium Minecraft account and can be used in launchers such as TLauncher or even the Official Minecraft Launcher.

+Read the notes section of the README too

 Contents :-
  - [Installation](https://github.com/WitheredKnights/badlionCrack#installation)
  - [Usage](https://github.com/WitheredKnights/badlionCrack#usage)